-At its core, a hybrid event combines in-person and virtual experiences to create an immersive space and interactive dialogue for attendees — regardless of whether they join and participate in-person or online.
+A hybrid event combines in-person and virtual experiences to create an immersive space and interactive dialogue for all attendees — regardless of whether they join and participate in-person or online.

-Here are the three components that make an event hybrid:
+There are three components that can make an event hybrid:

-- The ability for online and on-site attendees to interact with presenters, sponsors, and their fellow event community
+- Online and on-site attendees can interact with presenters, sponsors, and their fellow event community

-- The event’s content is at least partially live
+- Event content is at least partially live

-Because this event format is unique in its planning, it requires an event checklist that’s a little different than your in-person or virtual event planning checklist.
+Because this event format is unique, it requires an event checklist that’s a little different than your in-person or virtual event planning checklist.

 Event planning: 3-6 months before your event

-Giving yourself several months of lead time allows you to get organized quickly, yet thoroughly, and get your event planning kicked off the right way.
+Having 3-6 months of lead time allows you to get thoroughly organized and get your event planning kicked off the right way.
 Here’s where to start: